 Why apply now?

 It seems more relevant than ever to escape airport crowds—and taking refuge in a snazzy lounge is a smart solution.
-But beyond the promise of unapologetic preflight lingering, the Amex Platinum Card is posting its own all-time best introductory offer: You can earn up to 100,000 bonus points after spending $6,000 in the first six months of card membership.
+But beyond the promise of unapologetic preflight lingering, the Amex Platinum Card is offering up to 80,000 bonus points after spending $6,000 in the first six months of card membership.
 (Terms apply.)
 Also helping offset an annual fee of $695 (see rates and fees) are such perks as annual statement credits per calendar year toward incidental fees on the U.S. airline of your choice, $200 in statement credits each year on prepaid bookings made through Amex Fine Hotels & Resorts and the Hotel Collection (requires minimum two-night stay) through Amex Travel, monthly Uber/UberEats credits (amounting to $185 annually), monthly digital entertainment subscription credits for the likes of SiriusXM and the New York Times (up to $240 per year), and more (enrollment required for select benefits, terms apply).

 The best low-fee credit card for airport lounge access